 That’s where the skilled professionals at the Anton Legal Group come in.
 Our firm serves as one of the premier family law resources throughout the Tampa area, and features a team of highly skilled professionals who focus primarily on family law matters, including those involving child custody or time-sharing.
 We are well versed in the latest Florida family law statutes, and can use our knowledge and expertise to help you devise a case that delivers the best possible results.

 No matter what family law issue you are dealing with, our family law professionals can provide the help you need.
 In addition to child custody and time-sharing matters, our firm has also handled cases involving divorce, prenuptial agreements and alimony, as well as a number of other family law issues.

-To schedule a preliminary consultation with a member of our team to assess your time-sharing case, call the Anton Family Law Group today at (813) 443-5249.
+To schedule a preliminary consultation with a member of our team to assess your time-sharing case, call the Anton Legal Group today at (813) 443-5249.